 Patricia Bath is the first African-American woman physician to receive a medical patent with her Laserphaco Probe, which improved cataract treatment.
 Source: African-American Trailblazers in Medicine & Medical Research

-Dr. Marilyn Hughes Gaston becomes the first female and first African American to direct a public health service bureau (the Bureau of Primary Health Care in the United States Department of Health and Human Services).
+Dr. Marilyn Hughes Gaston becomes the first female and first African American physician to direct the Health Resources and Services Administration’s Bureau of Primary Health Care.
+She was also the second black woman to serve as assistant surgeon general, achieving the rank of rear admiral in the U.S. Public Health Service.
 Her 1986 study of sickle-cell disease led to a nationwide screening program to test newborns for immediate treatment.